 Articles 2 to 5 address marks that conflict with country names and essentially provide for the same protection as is provided for well-known marks.
-Article 2 includes bad faith applications for registration.
-It would only be optional for guidance purposes only.
-Article 3 details what should qualify as conflicting marks, that is, marks which conflict with a country name.
+Article 2 includes bad faith applications for registration Article 3 details what should qualify as conflicting marks, that is, marks which conflict with a country name.

 Articles 4 and 5 were drafted based on the WIPO Study and Report and seek to recommend acceptable grounds for refusal (in addition to Articles 2 and 3) and acceptable grounds for acceptance (subject to Articles 2 to 4).
-Information/documentary evidence is required for those sections so as to place the onus on applicants rather than on intellectual property offices to establish the legitimacy of the use of the country name.